 - Place the sump pump in a bucket or plastic box and keep it aside.

-- Use a wet vacuum (not a dry or leaf vacuum) to drain any water that may be present in the sump.
-Note that while doing so, some small pieces of debris would also be pulled into the vacuum, so a sturdy wet vacuum is advisable.
+- Use a wet/dry vacuum (not a dry or leaf vacuum) to drain any water that may be present in the sump.
+Note that while doing so, some small pieces of debris would also be pulled into the vacuum, so a sturdy wet dry vacuum is advisable.

-- Once the wet vacuum has removed the water, shine a torch into the sump pump.
+- Once the wet vacuum has removed the water, shine a torch or flashlight into the sump pump.
 You will see a number of small to medium-sized pieces of debris at the bottom.

 - Put on a pair of sturdy workman’s gloves and use a scraper or small shovel to pull out the debris and put it in a disposable plastic bag or bin.
 Note that there may be small insects and plants in the sump as well, and one should not bring one’s face too close to the sump surface for this reason.